Blog>Cost Guides>Solar panel maintenance cost guide

 If you’re considering getting solar panels, it’s important to think about maintenance as well as just the cost of installing them.
 Solar panel systems are designed to be quite low maintenance, but you’ll still need to do a few things to keep yours working at maximum efficiency.

 In this guide, we’ll look at the average solar energy maintenance costs.
-This includes things like cleaning, replacing components when they wear out and annual servicing by a solar panel maintenance specialist.
+This includes things like cleaning, replacing components when they wear out, and annual servicing by a solar panel maintenance contractor.

 How much does solar panel maintenance cost?